junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The last wave of lights pours into Cas and then there is no more.

 Dean is already running toward Cas.
-Mixture of blood and black goo drop from the corner of Cas's mouth.
+Mixture of blood and black goo trickle from the corner of Cas's mouth.
 Dean's gut twists violently seeing him like this.
-Black patterns crawl from beneath Cas's collars, covering half his neck and face like a cobweb shaped tattoo, except the shape is alive.
-The black lines and curves swim across his skin, moving from one side of the cheek through the forehead to the other side.
-Dean is sure if it's a horror movie, these black worms sure as hell will bite open the skin and crawl out.
+Black markings bloom from under Cas's collar, creeping up his neck and face like a cobweb shaped tattoo, except the shape is alive.
+The dark lines and curves slither beneath his skin, crawling from one side of the cheek through the forehead to the other side.
+Dean is sure if this were a horror movie, these black worms sure as hell would bite open the skin and crawl right out.
 Just the thought of that gives him goosebumps.

 He has to force his eyes on Cas's, forcing himself on the thought that this is still Cas, whatever form he turns into, just like when he was in the creature form.

 "Cas, talk to me, say something," Dean begs.

 "You need to go now."
 Castiel says stiffly without looking at Dean.
-The voice doesn't sound like him, the squeaks and whispers hidden underneath as if he has to speak over a whispering crowd.
-His hands are clutched to fists, holding near his body straight and rigid like he's putting enough force to keep them there.
+The voice doesn't sound like him, the squeaks and whispers hidden under the tone as if he has to speak over a whispering crowd below the surface.
+His hands are clenched into fists, held tightly against his body, straight and rigid, like he's using every bit of strength to keep them there.

-Dean reaches out trying to hold Cas's arm, but Castiel pulls it out.
-He points his palm up straight toward the opening.
+Dean reaches out trying to hold Cas's arm, but Castiel yanks away.
+He raises his hand, palm-up, straight toward the forest clearing.
 Light and sound of explosion bursts out.
-A swirly circle the size of a grown man with blue white cloud on the edge shows up right before their eyes.
+A swirly circle the size of a grown man with blue white cloud on the edge erupts open right before their eyes.
 Dean doesn't have enough time to cover his ears and now they're buzzing badly.
-He curses loudly.
+He curses loudly and can't hear his own words.

-He sees Cas lands his eyes on him once again, his mouth opens, but Dean can't hear anything.
-He gestures to his temporarily deafened ears pitifully.
+He sees Cas lands his eyes on him once again, his lips moving, but Dean can't hear a thing.
+He gestures at his temporarily deafened ears pitifully.

-Cas puts a hand on his shoulder and he can hear again.
-Better than that, the sound is normal like what he's used to as a human, without the pumping voice of blood running through veins.
-He touches his gum, and there are no more fangs.
+Cas hovers a hand over his ear, and he can hear again.
+Better than that, the sound is quiet and peaceful like what he's used to as a human, without the constant pumping of blood running through veins of every living creature.
+He touches his gums, and there are no more fangs.

 But he doesn't have time to say thank you for fixing him.